agsb/immu/README.md

         :code ;code ( for inline assembler )

+### mixed

+Need a primitive word to allow create new primitives.
+Something for 'jump to following address' and for 'resume to compound mode', two words.

+In Fig-Forth was ;CODE and must be the last piece in a compound word.
+What about if need be in the middle ?

+'Jump-to-following address' is: HERE CELL CELL + + THEN

 ## Working

 I'm requesting for comments about immu, an minimal indirect thread code for forth.